sequelize/doc/views/documentation/sections/models/validations.md

   },
 }, {
   validate: {
-    bothCoordsOrNone: function() {
+    bothCoordsOrNone: function(next) {
       if ((this.latitude === null) === (this.longitude === null)) {
-        throw new Error('Require either both latitude and longitude or neither') }
+        // pass the error message to the next() method next('Require either both latitude and longitude or neither') } else {
+        // call next() without any arguments if validation was successful next()
+      }
     }
   }